Certificate/License Preparation Programs

-This program is for graduates with an M.S.W. degree from an accredited School of Social Work who are seeking the required courses and field placement for certification as a school social worker in Illinois (Type 73 license).
+This program is for graduates with an M.S.W. degree from an accredited School of Social Work who are seeking the required courses and field placement for licensure as a school social worker in Illinois (PEL license).

 People interested in public service, philanthropy and community-building work, regardless of their fields of specialization, benefit from participation in the program.
 Students gain professional skills and expertise in nonprofit management, strategic planning, utilization of foundation resources and grantmaking.